snowmac/snowmac.github.io/_posts/2020-11-28-I-am-not-fat.md

 # Before shots and stats

-If you don't want to see me shirt less, it's time to close the page.
+If you don't want to see me shirtless, it's time to close the page.
 My starting stats on 11/20/2020 are: 335 LBS, but the offical, diet starting stats are: 333.4 lbs, BMI of 41.7.
-I'll be updating this blog with progress, but here's to my weighloss and success.
+I'll be updating this blog with progress, but here's to my weightloss and success.

 I'm off to eat more potatoes!